pratikp2/C_plus_plus_programming/Interview Preperation/Operating System/3_OS_Concepts.md

 	2. Best fit policy
 	3. Worst fit policy
 *************************************************************************************************************************************
-## What is Paging and Frames ?
+### What is Paging and Frames ?

-In computer operating systems, paging is a memory management scheme by which the secondery memory of the computer is divided into same-size blocks of memory called "Pages" to solve the problem of the non-contigous memory allocation.
+In computer operating systems, paging is a memory management scheme by which the secondary memory of the computer is divided into same-size blocks of memory called "Pages" to solve the problem of the non-contiguous memory allocation.

 A computer stores and retrieves data from secondary storage for use in main memory.In this scheme, the operating system retrieves data from secondary storage, stored in pages.
 Paging is an important part of virtual memory implementations in modern operating systems, using secondary storage to let programs exceed the size of available physical memory.

-In Case of main memory, In order to copy the data from the pages(memory blocks) of the secondery memory the memory blocks on primary memory should be of same size.
+In Case of main memory, In order to copy the data from the pages(memory blocks) of the secondary memory the memory blocks on primary memory should be of same size.
 These memory blocks on the Primary memory are called "Frames"

-Main Memory :   RAM (an acronym of "random-access memory")  ---------> Physical Address Secondery Memory : Disk (a shorthand for "hard disk drive") ---------> Logical Address
+Main Memory :   RAM (an acronym of "random-access memory")  ---------> Physical Address Secondary Memory : Disk (a shorthand for "hard disk drive") ---------> Logical Address

-Maintaning "Page Table" :
+Maintaining "Page Table" :
-1. It is a Data structure which maintains the address of the Frame present in main memory of the corresponding Page in secondety memory.
+1. It is a Data structure which maintains the address of the Frame present in main memory of the corresponding Page in secondary memory.
 2. Every process has a different Pages table and no of entries in the page table is equal to the no of pages in that process.

-Squence for process execution :
+Sequence for process execution :
 1. CPU generates a logical address of the Page.
 (Logical Address contains Page number and Instruction offset).
-2. With the help of PTBR (Page Table Base Register) holdes the the value of appropriate PT.
+2. With the help of PTBR (Page Table Base Register) holds the the value of appropriate PT.
 PTBR is stored in the PCB (Process Control Block)
-3. Now with Page no present in the logical address PC identifies the address og the corresponding frame in tne main memory and combines it with the instruction offset received from logical address. when frame address and instruction address comes togehter it forms
+3. Now with Page no present in the logical address PC identifies the address og the corresponding frame in tne main memory and combines it with the instruction offset received from logical address. when frame address and instruction address comes together it forms
     Physical address.

 Advantages :
  --Fast Access
- --No Exrernal Fragmentation.
+ --No External Fragmentation.

 Disadvantages :
  --Internal Fragmentation
- --Suffers from the double time for Instruction Access.(Still better than reading from the secondery)
+ --Suffers from the double time for Instruction Access.(Still better than reading from the secondary)

 The hardware implementation of page table can be done by using dedicated registers.
 But the usage of register for the page table is satisfactory only if page table is small.
 If page table contain large number of entries then we can use TLB(translation Look-aside buffer), a special, small, fast look up hardware cache.
 *************************************************************************************************************************************
-Scheduling Algorithm :
+### Scheduling Algorithm :

 CPU scheduling is a process which allows one process to use the CPU while the execution of another process is on hold(in waiting state) due to unavailability of any resource like I/O etc, thereby making full use of CPU.
 The aim of CPU scheduling is to make the system